pymc-devs/pymc-examples/myst_nbs/gaussian_processes/GP-MaunaLoa.myst.md

 ## What day will the CO2 level break 400 ppm?

 How well do our forecasts look?
 Clearly the observed data trends up and the seasonal effect is very pronounced.
 Does our GP model capture this well enough to make reasonable extrapolations?
-Our "training" set went up until the end of 2003, so we are going to predict from January 2004 out to the end of current year.
+Our "training" set went up until the end of 2003, so we are going to predict from January 2004 out to the end of 2022.

 Although there isn't any particular significance to this event other than it being a nice round number, our side goal was to see how well we could predict the date when the 400 ppm mark is first crossed.
 [This event first occurred during May, 2013](https://scripps.ucsd.edu/programs/keelingcurve/2013/05/20/now-what/#more-741) and there were a few [news articles about other significant milestones](https://www.usatoday.com/story/tech/sciencefair/2016/09/29/carbon-dioxide-levels-400-ppm-scripps-mauna-loa-global-warming/91279952/).